Senecio or Magpie or Cineraria Moth

 Rob de Vos & Stella Crossley

-(Photo: courtesy of Brett Smith, Ellura Sanctuary, South Australia)
+(Photo: copyright of Brett and Marie Smith, Ellura Sanctuary, South Australia)

 This caterpillar is hairy and dark blue with orange stripes.
 It has two prominent hair pencils on the head like a pair of hairy horns.